 It is a vector quantity and the direction is perpendicular to the plane of rotation.

-Angular velocity of a particle varies about different points.
+The angular velocity of a particle varies at different points.

-Angular velocity of all the particles of a rigid body is the same about a point.
+The angular velocity of all the particles of a rigid body is the same as a point.

 It represents the speed (how fast) of an object rotating or revolving relative to another point or the speed at which the angular position or orientation of a body changes with time.

 Besides these, System of Particles and Rotational Motion Class 11 NCERT books covers various other terms and important formula for Chapter 7 Physics that include:

 Vector nature of angular variables